Study abroad in England with IFSA

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

-Students may only enroll in courses for which they meet the prerequisites.
-They may only enroll in one course per session.
+Students may only enroll in classes for which they meet the prerequisites.
+They may only enroll in one class per session.

 APPLICATION REQUIREMENTS